 For information about regular university courses taught at NTU, visit the NTU website at nol.ntu.edu.tw.
-For general program information, refer to the 2018/2019 Pre-Arrival Guidebook for Exchange Students found here, and Post-Arrival Guidebook for Exchange Students, found here.
-(Note that the Guidebook for the following year is made available each late July/early August before the year begins.)
-For courses taught in English, click here.
+For general program information, refer to the 2020/2021 Pre-Arrival Guidebook for Exchange Students found here, and Post-Arrival Guidebook for Exchange Students, found here.
+(Note that the Guidebook for 2021-22 will be made available each late July/early August before the year begins.)
+For courses taught in English, click here and click on "ENGLISH" at the top right corner of the webpage.
+If the "ENGLISH" prompt does not appear, use a different browser.
 Note that courses may not be offered or available every year.